 Overview

 Every text field in a Taskade automation is a LiquidJS template.
-Anywhere you can type a value, you can also pipe values through filters that transform them inline — encode a string for JSON, pad an order number with zeros, shift a date forward by 30 days, or camelize a slug for an API call.
+Anywhere you can type a value, you can also pipe values through filters that transform them inline: encode a string for JSON, pad an order number with zeros, shift a date forward by 30 days, or camelize a slug for a partner's system.

 Taskade ships a curated set of filters: 9 custom Taskade filters for the transformations real automations need, plus 17 whitelisted standard LiquidJS filters.
 Anything else throws a clear error rather than running surprising code on your data.